Proof Artifact Co-training for Theorem Proving with Language Models: Background and related work

+In a tactic-based interactive theorem prover (ITP) such as Lean, a proof is a list of tactics, \ie small proof-term-generating programs.
+Tactics can be simple one-word commands, \eg \lstinline|refl|, or be composed of many nested parts, \eg

+Here the brackets enclose a list of simplifier rules (which often are just lemmas from the library), and \lstinline|@norm_eq_zero α _ g| is a proof term applying the lemma \lstinline|norm_eq_zero| to the local variables \lstinline|α| and \lstinline|g|.

+Other ML and neural theorem provers for tactic-based ITPs take one of two approaches to tactic generation.
+TacticToe~\citep{DBLP:journals/corr/abs-1804-00596} for HOL4 and Tactician~\citep{DBLP:conf/mkm/BlaauwbroekUG20} for Coq use k-NN to select similar tactics in the training set and apply modifications to the result, \eg swapping the tactic variables with those found in the local context.
+HOList/DeepHOL~\citep{DBLP:conf/icml/BansalLRSW19, bansal2019learning, DBLP:conf/aaai/PaliwalLRBS20} for HOL Light; TacticZero~\citep{DBLP:journals/corr/abs-2102-09756} for HOL4; and CoqGym/ASTactic~\citep{DBLP:conf/icml/YangD19} and ProverBot9001~\citep{DBLP:conf/pldi/Sanchez-SternAS20} for Coq hard-code the DSL for every tactic command.
+The model chooses a tactic command, and then fills in the tactic arguments using specialized argument selectors (such as a lemma selector, a local hypothesis selector, and/or a variable selector).
+None of these selectors currently synthesize arbitrary terms.
+This prevents the tactic synthesis from constructing tactics with proof terms, such as \lstinline|@norm_eq_zero α _ g|, or directly proving an existential, \eg \lstinline|∃ (x : ℝ), x + 3 = 0|, by supplying the witnessing term \lstinline|-3|.

+Directly applying generative language modeling to tactic generation allows this setup to be considerably simplified.
+Our tactic generator is able to synthesize tactics of any form found in \texttt{mathlib} including, for example, the \lstinline|simpa| example above as a one line proof to a test theorem, even though the string \lstinline|@norm_eq_zero| does not occur in our dataset.
+(See more examples in \Cref{sec:appendix_examples}.)
+We leave as future work the possibility of re-integrating specialized components, \eg lemma selection, found in other works (possibly as, say, a source of additional prompts for the language model).

-Metamath is an another interactive theorem prover which does not use tactics, but instead relies on a low-level proving framework.
-Neural provers for Metamath such as Holophrasm~\cite{DBLP:journals/corr/Whalen16}, MetaGen~\cite{DBLP:conf/nips/WangD20}, and GPT-f~\cite{DBLP:journals/corr/abs-2009-03393} all use sequence or language models to generate tactics.
-Specifically, our work builds on Metamath GPT-f~\cite{DBLP:journals/corr/abs-2009-03393} (MM GPT-f), which uses a Transformer architecture to generate proof steps.
-Unlike MM GPT-f, which trained primarily on the Metamath proof step objective (\ie guessing the next lemma to be applied to a goal, and subsumed by our \texttt{NEXTLEMMA} task, \emph{c.f.}\ \Cref{subsec:pact}), we co-train on a diverse suite of self-supervised tasks extracted from Lean proof terms and demonstrate significant improvements in theorem proving performance.
+Language models have also been explored in the first-order ITP Mizar for conjecturing and proof synthesis~\citep{DBLP:conf/mkm/UrbanJ20}.
+While their work shows the promise of such approaches, is not intended as a complete end-to-end theorem prover.
+For Metamath, which does not use tactics, language modeling approaches have been quite successful.
+Holophrasm~\citep{DBLP:journals/corr/Whalen16}, MetaGen~\citep{DBLP:conf/nips/WangD20}, and GPT-f~\citep{DBLP:journals/corr/abs-2009-03393} all use RNNs or Transformers to generate proof steps.
+Indeed, our paper builds on the work of Metamath GPT-f~\citep{DBLP:journals/corr/abs-2009-03393} (MM GPT-f).
+Whereas MM GPT-f trained primarily on the Metamath proof step objective (\ie guessing the next lemma to be applied to a goal, which is similar to our \texttt{NEXTLEMMA} task in~\Cref{subsec:pact}), we co-train on a diverse suite of self-supervised tasks extracted from Lean proof terms and demonstrate significant improvements in theorem proving performance when doing so.
+This is our main result.